The New People: Broadcast and home media

+Original paperback novel and comic book tie-in

+They Came from the Sea, an original tie-in novel based on the TV series was published in 1969 by Tempo Books, the young adult paperback imprint of Grosset & Dunlap.
+The author was the prolific tie-in specialist William Johnston, writing under the pseudonym "Alex Steele."
+In the novel, a radioactive sea creature invades the island.
+In addition, in 1970, Dell published two issues of a comic book titled The New People that was tied to the series; copies turn up occasionally on eBay.
+Spelling considered producing a theatrical version of the show but never did.

 Similar programs

 The concept of having all the adults killed off leaving only the young people to survive was not a new one, nor was this to be its last appearance.
 This concept had also been used in William Golding's 1954 novel and subsequent film, Lord of the Flies, and in the 27 October 1966 Star Trek episode "Miri".

 In 2004, ABC premiered the hit series Lost which also featured a group of plane crash survivors stranded on a strange island.
 Producer Damon Lindelof later joked that if he had heard of the series, he would have used the name New People for the band of character Charlie Pace.
 In October 2005, NBC began broadcasting a Saturday morning series with a similar premise, Flight 29 Down.

-Original paperback novel tie-in

-They Came from the Sea, an original tie-in novel based on the TV series was published in 1969 by Tempo Books, the young adult paperback imprint of Grosset & Dunlap.
-The author was the prolific tie-in specialist William Johnston, writing under the pseudonym "Alex Steele."